TIGER-AI-Lab/UniIR/README.md

 #### Similarly, you can train the UniIR CLIP_FF and BLIP_SF models by modifying the corresponding scripts.

 ## Evaluation
-We provide the evaluation pipline for the UniIR models on the M-BEIR benchmark.
+We provide the evaluation pipeline for the UniIR models on the M-BEIR benchmark.
 ### 1. Environment
-You need to create an environment for the FAISS library.
+Please create an environment for the FAISS library:
 ```bash
 # From the root directory of the project
 cd src/common/